 - 7. Close GitHub milestone. - 8.
-Once the Docker image is tested, add a tag and push it. - 9.
-Include new version in ./ci/run-migrate to cover it in migration testing.
+Once the Docker image is tested, add a tag and push it.

 3.3 Debugging Weblate

 Bugs can behave as application crashes or as a misbehavior.
 You are welcome to collect info on any such issue and submit it to our issue tracker.